benphelps/homepage-docs/src/pages/en/configs/settings.md

 Currently supported languages: ca, de, en, es, fr, he, hr, hu, it, nb-NO, nl, pt, ru, sv, vi, zh-CN, zh-Hant

+You can also specify locales e.g. for the DateTime widget, e.g. en-AU, en-GB, etc.

 ## Link Target

 Changes the behaviour of links on the homepage,